Haspamelodica/JavaZMach/README.md

  *  Unfortunately, I can't find the source for sanddancer.z8 anymore.
 The ["official" website of Sanddancer](http://sand-dancer.textories.com/) doesn't seem to have a .z8 version of this game.

 You can find many other games at [Historicalsource](https://github.com/historicalsource/).

-This project is not forgotten (as of September 2019).
-If I find the time, I will continue working on it.